apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/tizen/index.md

 or Windows XP SP3/7 (32-bit).

 Developers should use the `cordova` utility in conjunction with the Tizen SDK.
-See The Command-Line Interface for information how to install it, add projects, then build and deploy a project.
+See <a href="../../cli/index.html">The Command-Line Interface</a> for information how to install it, add projects, then build and deploy a project.

 ## Install the SDK